 They also allow air to circulate, preventing sweat buildup, which can contribute to headphones’ bald spots.

 When wearing headphones, choose a cap that fits comfortably and doesn’t stress on the scalp.

 A tight-fitting cap can restrict blood flow to the scalp, affecting hair growth and leading to headphones baldness over time.
 Look for a breathable cotton or bamboo cap, allowing air to circulate and keep the scalp cool.

 In addition to wearing a cap, it’s also important to take regular breaks from headphones to allow the scalp to rest and recover.
-Prolonged use of headphones can lead to a build-up of sweat and oil on the scalp, which can clog hair follicles and lead to headphone hair loss.
+Headphones can clog scapus pili and cause hair loss due to sweat and oil buildup on the scalp.

 Taking breaks every 30 minutes to an hour can help minimize this risk and give your ears and neck a chance to rest.

 Another important consideration when using headphones is to ensure they fit properly and are adjusted correctly.
 Headphones that are too loose can slide around and pull on the hair, while those that are too tight can cause pressure and tension on the scalp.

 Adjust the headband and ear cups to fit snugly but comfortably, and don’t pull or drag on your hair when putting them on or taking them off.

 One of the best ways to avoid hair loss from headphones is to limit how long you wear them.